IJSComplexMatter/cddm/doc/autoapi/cddm/multitau/index.rst

    :type level_size: int

    :returns: **x** -- Multilevel data array.
 Shape of this data depends on the length of the original
-             data and the provided parameter
+             data and the provided level_size parameter
    :rtype: ndarray